Christophers27/Noire-Worldbuilding/Game Doc.md

 There are also several side areas, unreachable until certain abilities or items are obtained:

 - (Name TBD): Unlocked by a super dash ability, allowing the player to cross a large gap.
 Area description to be determined.
 - (Name TBD): A dark cave in the side of Solura Cliffs, blocked by a shadowy monster.
-The monster can only be defeated by a light-based weapon, which can be found in a later level.
+The monster can only be defeated with the Lantern, which can be found in Level 2.
 - (Name TBD): The top of the Solura Cliffs, needing a grappling hook to pull an unreachable platform closer to the player to access.
 - (Name TBD): A small area, where an elevator shaft can be found.
 The elevator is unlocked in Level 2, and allows fast travel between the two levels.
 - Shorelines: A secret area, only accessible with some key item (TBD).
 A small, peaceful beach, where the the island river turns into a waterfall.
 A small, hidden cave can be found here, with a secret item inside.